nhidayahj/sg-halal-eateries/README.md

 # SG Halal Eateries

-This project targets the Muslim communities in Singapore in easing their food searches for the nearest and all available Halal eateries in the area.
+This project targets the Muslim community in Singapore in easing their food searches for the nearest and all available Halal eateries in the area.
 This application also hopes that it will come in handy and beneficial to other Non-Muslims in finding food places if they plan to have a lunch out with their fellow Muslim colleagues and friends.